Burson (company): Corporate PR

 Burson-Marsteller's second-largest practice was its Corporate and Financial Communications group.
-The company's corporate PR practice focused on four different specialties: corporate brand positioning, financial communications, organizational performance, and C-suite positioning.
+The company's corporate PR practice focused on four specialties: corporate brand positioning, financial communications, organizational performance, and C-suite positioning.
 One of the agency's longstanding corporate clients was the Saudi Arabia Basic Industries Corporation (SABIC).
-The company began work with the petrochemical producer in the late 1970s when they first entered the market in the Middle East.
-Other notable corporate clients have included Procter and Gamble, British Gas Plc, Philips, Unilever, Du Pont, Coca-Cola, GlaxoSmithKline, Merrill Lynch, General Electric, Monsanto, the Federal Communications Commission, and Colgate-Palmolive.
+The company began working with the petrochemical producer in the late 1970s when they first entered the market in the Middle East.
+Other corporate clients have included Huawei, Procter and Gamble, British Gas Plc, Philips, Unilever, Du Pont, Coca-Cola, GlaxoSmithKline, Merrill Lynch, General Electric, Monsanto, the Federal Communications Commission, and Colgate-Palmolive.

 Technology

-Burson-Marsteller first established a technology group in its New York office in the early 1980s, specializing in "high-tech PR services".
+Burson-Marsteller established a technology group in its New York office in the early 1980s, specializing in "high-tech PR services".
 The company's technology practice expanded rapidly over the 1990s with major clients including Apple, Sun Microsystems and Qualcomm and its headquarters moved to Silicon Valley in the late 1990s.
-The practice focused specifically on public relations for technology companies and organizations using technology as a key part of their business.
-Notable clients included HP, Intel and business software corporation SAP AG.
+The practice focused on public relations for technology companies and organizations using technology as a key part of their business.
+Clients included HP, Intel and business software corporation SAP AG.

 Public affairs

 Within Burson-Marsteller's public affairs practice, the company specialized in public relations and communications for government and corporate clients.
-Notable public affairs clients included the U.S. Bureau of Engraving and Printing, the Hebrides Range Task Force, for whose campaign Burson-Marsteller won several awards in 2010, South Korea, including representation of the Seoul Olympics Organizing Committee in the late 1980s, and the Brazilian government tourism agency.
-Burson-Marsteller had taken on government clients who have been controversial, in particular during the 1970s when clients notably included Romania, Indonesia, and Argentina.
+Public affairs clients included the U.S. Bureau of Engraving and Printing, the Hebrides Range Task Force, for whose campaign Burson-Marsteller won several awards in 2010, South Korea, including representation of the Seoul Olympics Organizing Committee in the late 1980s, and the Brazilian government tourism agency.
 The company received awards for its public affairs work, including an award for the Europe/Middle East/Africa public affairs agency of the year at the 2009/10 SABRE awards, the world's largest awards competition for the public relations industry, and a Silver Anvil from the Public Relations Society of America in 2004 for their work for the Bureau of Engraving and Printing.

 Romania

-Burson-Marsteller represented the Romanian government in the early 1970s, during which time the country gained Most Favored Nation status for trade with the United States.
+Burson-Marsteller represented the Romanian government in the early 1970s, when the country gained Most Favored Nation status for trade with the United States.
 At the time the United States and other western nations regarded Romania's president Nicolae Ceauşescu as the friendliest of the Soviet bloc leaders to their interests.
 U.S. President Nixon visited Ceauşescu in Bucharest in 1969, which he viewed as a diplomatic opportunity to gain access to China, and later the Romanian dictator was said to be instrumental in arranging Nixon's visit to China.
-Burson-Marsteller was brought in by the Romanian government specifically to promote trade and tourism for Romania; one result was a week-long visit to the country by NBC's Today program.
+Burson-Marsteller was brought in by the Romanian government to promote trade and tourism for Romania; one result was a week-long visit to the country by NBC's Today program.